-If Japanese knotweed grows close to a property building, retaining/garden wall, fence or garden building, the underground roots and rhizomes can damage these structures as they exploit the cracks/mortar joints and weaknesses.
+Japanese knotweed is a non-native invasive plant that can cause problems to your property.
+The underground roots and rhizomes can damage these structures as they exploit the cracks/mortar joints and weaknesses.
 The pressure exerted by the expanding rhizomes will result in damage.
 It will push up through tarmac car parks and drives and paved areas.

 In their search for moisture, Japanese knotweed roots and rhizomes can interfere with drainage pipes and other structures, blocking and sometimes lifting pipework and clogging sumps and drainage pits.
 Other underground infrastructures are at risk, such as cabling and water pipes.
 Typical damage from Japanese knotweed is shown below.

 Japanese Knotweed Damage to Drains and Other Buried Services